los368548-oss/school-management/school.md

 Create a dynamic school website homepage with sections like Header, Image Carousel, About, Courses, Events, Achievements, Gallery, Testimonials, CTA, and Footer.
 All content must be managed through an Admin Panel, with data stored in a MySQL database.
 The Admin Panel should allow adding, editing, and deleting homepage content such as carousel images, events, courses, gallery photos, and contact info.
 The homepage should load data dynamically via PHP APIs and AJAX.

 #### Login System Requirements
 Create a Login Page for a school management system with fields for Username/Email and Password, including validation, 'Remember Me', and 'Forgot Password' options.
-Implement role-based redirection so Admin, Teacher, Cashier, Student, and Parent each land on their respective dashboards after login.
+Implement role-based redirection so Admin and Student each land on their respective dashboards after login.
 Use MySQL with PHP for backend authentication, hashed passwords for security, and AJAX with API for smooth login without page reloads.
 The design should be responsive and styled using Tailwind + Bootstrap, with dynamic error and success messages.

 #### Header Navigation Requirements
 Design a modern admin panel header for a school management system.
-The header must include the school logo, navigation menu for Dashboard, Students, Teachers, Classes, Attendance, Exams, Fees, Events, Gallery, and Settings.
+The header must include the school logo, navigation menu for Dashboard, Students, Classes, Attendance, Exams, Fees, Events, Gallery, and Settings.
 On the right side, show an Admin profile dropdown with Profile, Change Password, and Logout options.
 Each module page should have its own header with the module title, breadcrumb navigation, a search bar, and quick action buttons (like Add, Edit, Export).
 The design should be responsive, using Tailwind + Bootstrap styles, with dynamic data managed by MySQL and editable from the Admin Panel.

 #### Sidebar Menu Requirements
 Create a responsive admin panel menu for a school management system.
 The menu should be a collapsible sidebar with icons and text.
-It must include links for Dashboard, Students, Teachers, Classes & Subjects, Attendance, Exams & Results, Fees, Events, Gallery, Reports, and Settings.
+It must include links for Dashboard, Students, Classes & Subjects, Attendance, Exams & Results, Fees, Events, Gallery, Reports, and Settings.
 Each item should have submenus where required.
 The active page should be highlighted.
 Menu data (titles, icons, links, visibility) should be stored in a MySQL database and controlled by the Admin Panel with role-based permissions.
 On mobile view, the menu should collapse into a drawer.
 At the bottom, include an Admin user profile section with Profile, Change Password, and Logout options.

 ### 🔐 Security & Authentication

 #### Role-Based Permission System
-Create a role-based permission system for a school management system with four roles: Admin, Teacher, Cashier, and Student.
-Admin has full access to all modules including user management, students, teachers, classes, attendance, exams, fees, events, gallery, reports, and settings.
-Teachers can manage attendance, marks, and classes only for their assigned subjects.
-Cashiers can only manage fees, payments, receipts, and financial reports.
+Create a role-based permission system for a school management system with two roles: Admin and Student.
+Admin has full access to all modules including user management, students, classes, attendance, exams, fees, events, gallery, reports, and settings.
 Students have read-only access to their own attendance, results, fees, profile, and announcements.
 All permissions must be stored in a MySQL database, with the ability to edit roles and permissions from the Admin Panel.

 ### 👤 User Management Modules

 #### Admin Panel Requirements
-Create an Admin Panel for a school management system with the following pages: Dashboard, Students, Teachers, Classes & Subjects, Attendance, Exams & Results, Fees, Events & Announcements, Gallery, Reports, and Settings.
+Create an Admin Panel for a school management system with the following pages: Dashboard, Students, Classes & Subjects, Attendance, Exams & Results, Fees, Events & Announcements, Gallery, Reports, and Settings.
 Each page should support CRUD operations and display data in dynamic tables with filters and search options.
 The Dashboard must include graphs and quick stats.
-The Students, Teachers, Classes, Attendance, Exams, and Fees pages must allow full data management with import/export support.
+The Students, Classes, Attendance, Exams, and Fees pages must allow full data management with import/export support.
 The Events, Gallery, and Homepage content must sync with the public website dynamically.
 The Reports page should allow exporting data to PDF and Excel.
 The Settings page must provide user management, permissions, school info, homepage customization, and API security options.
 All data should be stored in MySQL and controlled via Admin Panel.

 ### 📊 Detailed Module Specifications